Sideways at HP2

 SIDEWAYS: Alexander Payne, Frank Ostini, Gray Hartley, Thomas Hayden Church,Paul Giamatti and others

-I met the with the producer Michael London and many of his staff.
+I met with the producer Michael London, and many of his staff.
 I asked a million questions.
 After reading the script, I had issues with some of the content.
-I met with Alexander Payne to discuss these points.
+I met with director Alexander Payne to discuss these points.
 He took note of what I had to say, although I knew he wasn't going to change his movie on my account.
-But I was convinced he was a sensitive, creative and very talented director.
+But I was convinced he was a sensitive, creative, and very talented director.
 I knew we should be involved as much as we could.

 Frank Ostini, Virginia Madsen & Gray Hartley

-We were braced for an uncomfortable experience, having heard that Hollywood filmmakers would trample our location, and all of us in their way.
-Instead, everyone on the Sideways team was considerate, a pleasure to work and be with.
-They were all so happy and glad to be working on this quality film with such a wonderful director in the beautiful Santa Ynez Valley.
-We were and are so happy to have been a part of Sideways!
+We were braced for an uncomfortable experience, having heard that Hollywood filmmakers would trample our location and all of us in their way.
+Instead, everyone on the SIDEWAYS team was considerate and a pleasure to work with and to be with.
+They were all so glad to be working on this quality film with such an outstanding director in the beautiful Santa Ynez Valley.
+We continue to be thrilled and grateful to have been a part of this production!